rabbitstack/fibratus/docs/filters/operators.md

 String operators are applied to string field types or string literals.

 <div class="operator">
-<p>in</p>
+<p>in, iin</p>
 </div>

 `in` operator validates the presence of a value in the string sequence.
-It can be applied to string literal sequences or dynamic string slices given by filter fields.
+It can be applied to string literal sequences or dynamic string slices given by filter fields. `iin` is the case-insensitive variant of the `in` operator.

 - **Examples**